 Start the post with a brief introduction, followed by the question you asked a group of experts (your participants).

 When adding your participant’s responses to your post, start by creating a short title containing the contributor’s name with a link to their website or social media profile, including a small photo (optional).
 See image below for an example of this.

 Create An Expert Roundup Post, Step Five: Finalising, publishing and promoting your expert roundup post.

-The length of your roundup article depends on how many people you’ve invited to participate, and of course how many people actually respond, and how much content they provide.
+The length of your roundup article really depends on how many people you’ve invited to participate, and, of course, how many people actually respond, and how much valuable content they provide in their response.

 Once the deadline is reached and you’ve finished putting together your roundup post, and once you’ve edited and proofread it a hundred times over, you’re then ready to hit that publish button.

 Promoting your post is where the real fun begins.
 Not only will you be promoting the post, but potentially everyone who has made a contribution to your roundup post will also want to promote it as well.

 To make sure this happens properly, construct a short email to let your participants know that your expert roundup post has been published.

 Note: If you need some tips on how to promote your post for maximum exposure, traffic, comments and social shares, learn from 23 top blogging experts here.